-Associate Professor of Composition and Theory; Chair of Composition & Theory Department
+Associate Dean for Faculty Affairs, Associate Professor of Composition and Theory; Chair of Composition & Theory Department

 Michael K. Slayton currently serves as Associate Professor of Composition & Theory at Vanderbilt University’s Blair School of Music.
 He has composed works in a cross-section of musical genres, with specific emphasis on chamber music, and his continuing dedication to the value of artistic exchange has afforded him opportunity to write for distinguished performers all over the world.